rosajen27/100-days-of-code/log.md

 Many times we need to protect our variables, from being accidentally overwritten by some other parts of the program, or even with external scripts or libraries.

+### Day 28: May 12, 2021

+**Today's Progress**: Closures

+**Thoughts**: A closure is not a feature that we explicitly use.
+We don’t create closures manually, it happens automatically in certain situations.

+const secureBooking = function() {

+	let passengerCount = 0;

+	return function() {

+		passengerCount++;

+		console.log(`${passengerCount} passengers`);

+	}
+}

+const booker = secureBooking();

+A closure makes a function remember all the variables that existed at the function’s “birth place”.

+A function always has access to the variable environment of the execution context in which it was created, even after that execution context is gone.
+The closure is then basically this variable environment attached to the function, exactly as it was at the time and place that the function was created.

+In this example, the Booker function has access to the passengerCount variable because it’s basically defined in the scope in which the Booker function was actually created.
+So in a sense, the scope chain is actually preserved through the closure, even when a scope has already been destroyed because its execution context is gone.
+This means that even though the execution context has actually been destroyed, the variable environment somehow keeps living somewhere in the engine.

+ (function () {

+ const header = document.querySelector('h1');

+ header.style.color = 'red';

+ document.querySelector("body").addEventListener("click", function() {

+     header.style.color="blue";

+ })

+ })();

+How does the callback function get access to the header variable?
+The explanation is the closure.
+The header is in the "backpack" of this function.